Excitation of control-affine systems and Koopman error bounds: Applications

-In the following, we consider $d=180$ observation points~$x_i$ that are drawn from a uniform distribution within the plane~$[-0.5, \, 0.5]^2 \, \unit{m}$, whereas the samples are spaced in an equidistant fashion in the orientation~$x_3\in[0, \, 2\pi)$.
-The actual samples~$x_{ij}$ required to construct the artificial data set are again drawn from a uniform distribution within~$\mathcal{B}_{r_{x}}(x_i)$ via rejection sampling with $r_{x}={10^{-3}}$.
-The crucial aspect under investigation is how the choice of applied inputs~$u_{ij}$, $j\in\{0,\dots,d_i\}$, affects the accuracy of the intermediate approximations $\hat{g}_0^\star$ and~$\hat{G}^\star$ at $x_i$, which are needed for flexible sampling in bilinear EDMDc, and furthermore, whether the choices ultimately affect the accuracy of the derived surrogate models.
-Importantly, for the latter, also other characteristics, such as the finite-dimensional dictionary, play a significant role.
+In the following, $d=180$ observation points are drawn from a uniform distribution within the plane~$[-0.5, \, 0.5]^2 \, \unit{m}$, whereas the samples are spaced in an equidistant fashion in the orientation~$x_3\in[0, \, 2\pi)$.
+The actual samples~$x_{ij}$ required to construct the artificial data set are again generated via rejection sampling from a uniform distribution over~$\mathcal{B}_{r_x}(x_i)$ with~$r_x=10^{-3}$.
+In addition to considering how the choice of applied inputs~$u_{ij}$, $j\in[0:\dd]$, affects the intermediate approximations~$\hat{g}_0^\star$ and~$\hat{G}^\star$ at $x_i$, see also the previous example, it is essential to investigate how these choices ultimately influence the accuracy of the derived Koopman-based surrogate models, since the approximated vector fields are required for flexible sampling in bilinear EDMDc.
+Importantly, for the surrogate models, also other characteristics, such as the finite-dimensional dictionary, play a significant role.